 Stage of methodology No of net new dwellings Number of dwellings required by standard methodology.
-553 per annum inclusive of affordability uplift.
+552 per annum inclusive of affordability uplift.
 Plus buffer of 5% required by NPPF.
-581 per annum Additions required under Duty to Co-operate.
+579 per annum Additions required under Duty to Co-operate.
 0 Multiplied by five years.
-2,905 deliverable homes over five years.
+2,895 deliverable homes over five years.

 - 4.9 The 2017 Strategic Housing Market Assessment (SHMA) identified that the 2014-based Household Projections for the District, which are the first input into the current standard methodology are flawed.
 The Assessment concluded that the National Projections overestimated household growth requirements in the District largely as a consequence of overestimating the needs arising from inward migration.
 More recently the 2016 based Household Projections conclude that 3,750 less people will live in the District in 2036 than had been predicted to be the case in the 2014 Projections.
-A further slowing in the rate of population growth is projected in the most recent 2018-based National Population Projections. - 4.10 In 2019 the Council commissioned Opinion Research Services to undertake a partial review of the 2017 SHMA to understand the reasons for the wide degree of variance between the 2014 and 2016
+A further slowing in the rate of population growth is projected in the most recent 2018-based National Population Projections largely as a result of a predicting increase in death rates, a trend which is likely to have a disproportionate impact in North Norfolk due to it's aged population. - 4.10 In 2019 the Council commissioned Opinion Research Services to undertake a partial review of the 2017 SHMA to understand the reasons for the wide degree of variance between the 2014 and 2016 Projections.
+It concludes that the variance can entirely be attributed to improvements in the forecasting model which impact on future population growth.
+In light of this evidence the Council has resolved not to follow the national standard methodology when assessing the local need for new homes but instead to base its assessment of future needs on the 2016-based projections, with an appropriate uplift as required by the standard methodology.
+As a result of this the requirement for new homes in the District over the next five years falls by around 100 dwellings per year and reduces the five year requirement from 2,905 to 2,395 dwellings.